johnmcfarlane/papers/c++/error-handling.md

 In contrast with `sanitized_run`, `unsanitized_run` does a lot of validating of data and little else.

-Like ingested poison, .
+It may be difficult to determine until quite far in the process whether input is well-formed.
+But as a general rule, it is better to fail fast.

 This can be seen as analogous to digestion:
 External matter is ingested, harmful or unwanted matter is rejected, and if anything remains, it is accepted into the organism and processed.
+The sooner poisons are rejected, the less harm they can do.

+Because of the effort involved in validating input, it is highly recommended that developers leverage 3rd-party libraries designed for this purpose.
+Command-line argument parsers such as [Lyra](https://github.com/bfgroup/Lyra) could be used to replace most of `unsanitized_run`.
+Libraries that handle data interchange formats can also save effort and reduce risk.

+However, application-agnostic libraries
+can only transforms data from one format to another.
-It may be difficult to determine until quite far in the process whether input is well-formed.
+There may still be errors in the input which are application-specific.

-It essentially does nothing else.
-Even if the users of the program are 'friendly', they may make mistakes which the program developer did not anticipate.
-Out-of-bounds errors, invalid pointers and past-the-end iterators may all result if the possible violations by the user of the End User Contract are not tested.

-See Handling Errors for further discussion.
+For example, the range check of `number` in `unsanitized_run` must still be performed.

 ### Type Safety is King